 In our cities animals born on the streets have to face many difficulties and challenges living a life alone on the streets.
 They have to fend for themselves, make sure they survive while tacking the urban cities.
 Animals on the streets often get injured hit by vehicles, harassed by humans and sometimes even end up in fights with other animals.

-One of the first few projects taken up by our team very early on is our feeding project.
+One of the first few activities taken up by our team very early on is our feeding program.
 We currently feeds 50-60 dogs the streets on a daily basis to make sure these dogs have the basic amenities to survive on the streets.
-Most of these dogs have already been sterilised and vaccinated by us as part of our spay & neuter project.
+Most of these dogs have already been sterilised and vaccinated by us as part of our spay & neuter program.

 We currently feed the dogs packaged dog food as it is easier for our team to procure and feed on the spot.
 Many of these dogs also receive on the spot medical treatment if they ever need it.

 In one month we utilise 120 kgs dry food and 60 boxes of wet food pouches to feed the dogs under our care.
 We also keep a look out for these dogs and make sure they remain healthy and happy.